CosineGaming/CodeIndigo/IELD ReadMe.txt

 To set your facing direction (or an object's), press F. Type your X angle right from North.
 Then type your Y angle up from North.

+To snap objects to a grid, press N. Selecting objects will now snap them to the nearest N.
+For example, with N of 1 all objects you select will align to the nearest whole position, and will move in units of 1.

 To undo a change, press Control-Z. You can only undo one action.
+Then undo will undo the undo.

 To discard the current world and start with a new file, press Control-N

 To save the current World, press Control + S.
 To save the current World for #include by Indigo, press Control + Shift + S.
+(Then in Indigo: main() { Initialize(...); #include "MyWorld.icw" } )
 To open a World, press Control + O. You cannot open Compile Worlds.

 To view Help, press H. You can close out of this window when you are done.